iamclint/Zeal/Zeal/zone_map_src/README.md

   `python extract_zone_id_lut.csv`

 ## Generation of the zone_map_data.h and zone_map_data.cpp files
+* Note: "Succor" points of interest are filtered out and handled automatically in the code
 * Execute the script below from the zone_map_src directory and it by default uses the checked in input files and writes the output to the Zeal source directory (at ../) `python maps_to_cpp.py`